geometric-intelligence/TopoBenchmark/README.md

 ### Create Environment

+If you do not have conda on your machine, please follow [their guide](https://docs.anaconda.com/free/miniconda/miniconda-install/) to install it.

 First, clone the `TopoBenchmarkX` repository and set up a conda environment `tbx` with python 3.11.3.

 ```
 git clone git@github.com:pyt-team/topobenchmarkx.git
 cd TopoBenchmarkX